ExtendRealityLtd/Tilia.Locomotors.Climbing.Unity/Documentation/HowToGuides/AddingAClimbableObject/README.md

 We're now ready to set up the required prefabs for climbing.
 First off we need to add the climbing controller that communicates with the PseudoBody.

-Expand the `Tilia Locomotors Climbing Unity` Package directory in the Unity Project window and select the `Packages -> Tilia Locomotors Climbing Unity -> Runtime -> Prefabs` directory then drag and drop the `Locomotors.Climbing` prefab into the Unity hierarchy window.
+Expand the `Tilia Locomotors Climbing Unity` package directory in the Unity Project window and select the `Packages -> Tilia Locomotors Climbing Unity -> Runtime -> Prefabs` directory then drag and drop the `Locomotors.Climbing` prefab into the Unity Hierarchy window.

 ![Adding Climbing Prefab To Scene](assets/images/AddingClimbingPrefabToScene.png)